DarrenRainey/Simple-Package-Installer/README.md

+# [Dead Project]
-# [Dead Project - This project is no longer being maintained or updated  for the foreseeable future]
+This project is no longer being maintained or updated  for the foreseeable future

 # Simple-Package-Installer